 Why a professional should choose the service

-- High-quality service delivered by professional well-trained staff who have the wellbeing of the community and individual at the heart of all the work they undertake.
+- Award winning, high-quality, established service delivered by professionals who have the wellbeing of the community and individual at the heart of all they do

 - Help to navigate services such as health and social care

-- Courses and workshops to help you self-manage your long-term conditions
+- Courses and workshops to help develop the tools and techniques to support people to self-manage your long-term conditions

 Referrals accepted from: